 By joining the EHL and EHLP teams in attendance, Ravin intends to help teach the players and parents more about the league and what it has to offer.

-"We are beyond excited to attend the showcase in May, and knowing that I will be the only junior league official in attendance is great," said Ravin.
+"We are beyond excited to attend the showcase this weekend, and knowing that I will be the only junior league official in attendance is great," said Ravin.
 "Our coaches have recruited some high-end players from this event in the past, many of which have gone on to NCAA hockey.
 I am looking forward to speaking with the many players and families that the showcase attracts from across the US, Canada, Russia, and Europe.”

 “Playing in the EHL was huge for my development as a player," said Bride.
 "This league was my first taste of junior hockey and it taught me that you can’t just rely on skill.
 To move forward you have to be smart, passionate, and have the heart to push yourself everyday.
 These all are things that the Rangers and Coach DeCaprio helped me with.
 Lastly, I learned about the focus players need to have off the ice too.
 With nutrition and workouts both being important.
 The EHL improved my game and made it so I can succeed when given an opportunity at the next level.”